 The award incorporates an international travel segment to enable the recipient to travel overseas to undertake further studies, participate in master classes and gain performance experience.
 It may also be used to fund the development or production of new work or in other ways deemed appropriate.

-An additional Industry Award of $3,000 for travel to New York or London plus spending money is presented to a student selected on the day of judging for having produced an outstanding audition.
+An additional Industry Award of $5,000 for travel to New York or London plus spending money, or any other way deemed appropriate, is presented to a student selected by an Industry Panel on the day of judging for having produced an outstanding audition.

 Master classes and Performances: